Blog post Locations linked to Vincent van Gogh Saint-Rémy-de-Provence was first published on Culture Tourist on May 10th 2019.

 The garden of the hospital was fascinating.
 It’s a place where Van Gogh found many of his motives during that time.
 Trees and flowers from it had an important place as subjects on his paintings.

 Address: Route de Maillane, 13520 Les Baux-de-Provence

 After lunch at a local restaurant, we drove through the Alpilles mountains to Les Grands Fonds quarry.
 It’s not used as a quarry anymore, but a cultural institution and a fantastic space where digital exhibitions and other cultural events are organized.
 It’s called Carrières de Lumières, and it’s located literally inside the mountain.

 The digital exhibition they had in a moment was very appropriate for my trip, ‘Van Gogh, Starry Night’.
 The same one I’ve seen a few days before in Paris.
 But, to be honest, I loved it in this space much more!

 Although Van Gogh’s time in Saint-Rémy-de-Provence was marked by his mental illness, it was also a place where he created some of his most famous and very beautiful paintings.
 His style changed a lot during that time.
 However, seeing the nature he painted, his motives and colours while there was something that made my visit so special.

 You can read all of the posts from my Van Gogh trip below:

-*My visit to Saint-Rémy-de-Provence and places related to Van Gogh’s life there was a part of my “Follow the Footsteps of Vincent van Gogh” trip.
-It was supported and organized by the Van Gogh Europe and their partners.
-Many thanks to all of them, Hotel Gounod and especially to Philippe for helping me organized it.
+My visit to Saint-Rémy-de-Provence and places related to Van Gogh’s life there was a part of my “Follow the Footsteps of Vincent van Gogh” trip.
+It was supported and organized by Van Gogh Europe and their partners.
+Many thanks to all of them, Hotel Gounod and especially to Philippe, for helping me organise it.